tohkm22-del/Stellar-Systems-The-Start/README.md

 If there are any other issue report them to me, thank you!

 ### WHAT IS INCLUDED
 There are full science definitions written by Serbhit and me.
-Full volumetric clouds v5 configs, complete with weather cycles and auroras.
+Full volumetric clouds v5 configs, complete with weather cycles along with volumetirc auroras and rings (credit to @TheSpacePotato).

 ### THE FUTURE
 There will be more systems, like a planned Kerbol outer planets, and many exotic worlds to explore.